creationix/gen-run/README.md

 ## What about Parallel Work?

 Like the other libraries, I feel that doing parallel work it outside the scope of this tiny library.
-It will work great with any control-flow library that supports thunks or callbacks.
+It will work great with any control-flow library that supports continuables or callbacks.

 ## But ES6 isn't everywhere yet.